 The endocannabinoid system is a significant player in ensuring our moods, emotions, and memories stay within healthy limits.
 Endocannabinoids are responsible for controlling the release of neurotransmitters (chemical signals from one nerve cell to another).

-This works through modulation of neuronal activity and altering the sensitivity to neurotransmitters.
+This works by modulating neuronal activity and altering the sensitivity to neurotransmitters.
 A well-known example is 2-AG, a cannabinoid that dampens pain sensitivity.

-They exist not only in humans but other mammals as well (albeit in different forms) and even some fish species.
-There is evidence that the endocannabinoid system may explain how exercise, diet, or drugs work to help stabilize mood, helping to fight depression and anxiety.
+They exist not only in humans but other mammals (albeit in different forms) and some fish species.
+There is evidence that the endocannabinoid system may explain how exercise, diet, or drugs help stabilize mood, helping to fight depression and anxiety.

 Tetrahydrocannabinol (THC), is the main psychoactive component of marijuana.
 An antagonist that binds to CB-1 receptors in the central nervous system (CNS).
 This produces its characteristic “high.”
 Cannabidiol, or CBD, is another primary cannabinoid of the plant.
 It does not have psychoactive properties and is considered more medicinal than recreational.